Before You Begin To Design A Sticker…

 keep it simple!

 A sticker design needs to convey a message quickly, clearly, and often from a distance.
-Beware of small details, intricate graphics, more than three colors, and more than one simple message/image.
+Beware of small details, intricate graphics, and more than one simple message/image.
 Stickers are not newspaper ads.
-View them as very small billboards – design with a clear logo, “headline” or graphic.
+View them as very small billboards – design a sticker with a clear logo, “headline” or graphic.

 bigger isn’t always better

-Bigger custom stickers don’t work for certain applications The bigger the sticker the easier to see, right?
+Large custom stickers don’t work for certain applications.
+The bigger the sticker the easier to see, right?
 True, but a promotional sticker won’t be seen by anyone if it is never applied.
-Put big stickers on your company vehicles but give customers a sticker that they are willing and apt to apply somewhere visible to the masses.
+Put big car sticker designs on your company vehicles but give customers a sticker that they are willing and apt to apply somewhere visible to the masses.

-A sticker’s visual appeal and impact is increased when designs are cut to shape (something other than a square or rectangle).
-Circles and ovals often have no added cost, and any custom shape is possible with the use of a die.
-A die is usually well worth the inexpensive one-time fee.
+A sticker’s visual appeal and impact is substantially increased when designs are cut to shape (something other than a square or rectangle).
+Circles and ovals are commonly used for sticker designs and often have no added cost, and any custom shape is possible with the use of a die.
+A die is usually well worth the one-time fee in creating a unique sticker that stands out and has a higher perceived value.

 consider back copy

-If you are creating a promotional sticker, don’t waste the white space on the back of the sticker decal.
-Use it for advertising, coupons, news, postcard copy, coop ads… any information you want to get into the hands of your prospects and/or customers.
+If you are creating a promotional sticker, why waste the blank space on the back of the sticker decals?
+Use printing on the back of stickers it for advertising, coupons, news, postcard copy, coop ads… any information you want to get into the hands of your prospects and/or customers.

 think in reverse